Argentina held 1-1 in qualifying; Bolivia official arrested

 Paraguay is in 4th position with five points.

-Argentina’s fourth match in qualifying will be on Tuesday, when Paraguay hosts Bolivia and Ecuador is at home to Colombia.
+Argentina’s fourth match in qualifying will be against Peru on Tuesday, when Paraguay hosts Bolivia and Ecuador is at home to Colombia.

 In Thursday’s opening match, 10th-place Bolivia conceded a late penalty to lose 3-2 at home to Ecuador.
 The Ecuadorians are now in 3rd place with six points in three games.